pramodsinghneone/flutter_interview_questions/Flutter_Provider.md

   **Ans -**

-    - The difference is that BlocBuilder listens to the bloc and states and fetches the model on every change to rebuild the widget.
+    - The difference is that Bloc exposes changes to UI via states  but provider uses ChangeNotifier to expose the data to UI.
+    - BlocBuilder uses states to rebuild UI which is directly exposes from bloc class
     - But Consumer listens as soon as notifyListeners() executes inside the provider class.

 **14 .
 Provider has some limitation so, what is the solution which overcome this limitations?**